Feb. 22, 2021 March 5, 2021

 Be well, Stay Safe and Be Kind ~ Sarah and the BMI Team

-If you have a reservation with us: We have greatly relaxed our cancellation policies, working with each of you as to whether you wish to re-book for a later date or transfer your deposit to a different reservation later in the year or next year.
-For now, should you not wish to travel during this time we do appreciate as much notice as possible so we can discuss your deposits and options.
-Should you wish a refund, we are working with each of you to determine what method works best and how to process most efficiently.
-Please reach out to our front desk team for more information at 800-336-3983.
+If you have a reservation with us: We are working with guests who reach out to us to determine what concerns you may have with travel to Maine this season.
+Please call our front desk team for more information at 800-336-3983 and we will do our best to answer your questions based on the information we have (it changes quickly).
 As we continue to work on social distancing within the work place, know that there may be times when there are only 1 or 2 of us in the office on the phones.
 If we don’t answer, please feel free to leave a message or email us at [email protected] for questions, cancellations or reservations.

-Where we are as of today 2/22/2021: For those of you with current reservations for this spring, we ask you to review the latest travel mandate from Maine’s Governor Mills, Keep Maine Healthy Program.
+Where we are as of today 3/5/2021: For those of you with current reservations for this spring, we ask you to review the latest travel mandate from Maine’s Governor Mills, Keep Maine Healthy Program.
 Please review this carefully, as it will affect your travel to Maine this season.
-Right now NH, VT and ME are exempt from these requirements.
-11/5/2020 Governor Mills has announced an Executive Order requiring Maine people to wear face coverings in public settings, regardless of the ability to maintain physical distance.
-The new order strengthens an earlier one stating that face coverings must be worn only when physical distancing is difficult to maintain.
+Also new, travel restrictions Exempt those who have either recently had COVID-19 or been fully vaccinated against COVID-19, regardless of their state of origin.
+Federal requirements related to international travel, however, remain in effect 11/5/2020 Governor Mills has announced an Executive Order requiring Maine people to wear face coverings in public settings, regardless of the ability to maintain physical distance.
+The existing order strengthens an earlier one stating that face coverings must be worn only when physical distancing is difficult to maintain.
 Masks are still required to walk the Marginal Way.

 Keep Maine Healthy: Maine’s Governor Janet Mills plan for Maine Tourism to assist in the continued reduction of Covid-19 cases here in Maine is still in place.
 The plan is based on three cornerstones for our visitors to Maine: